cassiopeiaoli/6502web/README.md

 The answer might shock you:

-*i just think it's really fucking funny ok*
+*i just think it's really funny ok*

 This is still in EARLY WIP, and I'm not sure I'll be able to do everything I want with this project.
 I'm mostly doing it for the bit, but at the same time I want to use it to write my own website.